wp-plugins/fbgallery/readme.txt

 Added timeout feature and cached images.
 = 1.0 =
 First release

-== Help Out! ==

-Here are a few ways you can help out (and encourage me to work on it =) ):

-First, you could sign up for a [Fatcow](http://www.fatcow.com/join/index.bml?AffID=642780) This the hosting I use, they have unlimited disk space and bandwidth, unlimited domains and amazing amount of flexibility and control over you account for a really low rate of $3.37/MO.

 == Donate ==
 If you are satisfied with your hosting and want to help out, you can send some cash over [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YSM3KMT3B5AQE).